jematson/electric-tin-whistle/README.md

    a.
 Use electrical tape to hold parts in place.
 5. Once the system is soldered together, test again.
 6. Print the case and mouthpiece.
    a.
 You make need to file down parts of the case to make the two halves fit together.
 7. Assemble and play!
+   a.
+The tin whistle fingering diagram and example song tabs above can help you get started.

 ### Component Configuration
 - Arduino Nano: E49-63 & I49-63